 To be able to market and sell our products in a specific country, we or our distributors must comply with applicable laws and regulations of that country.
 In jurisdictions where we rely on our distributors to manage the regulatory process, we are dependent on their ability to do so effectively.
 While the laws and regulations of some countries do not impose barriers to marketing and selling our products or only require notification, others require that we or our distributors obtain the approval of a specified regulatory body.
 These laws and regulations, including the requirements for approvals, and the time required for regulatory review vary from country to country.
 The governmental agencies regulating medical devices in some countries, for example, require that the user interface on medical device software be in the local language.
 We currently provide user guides and manuals, both paper copies and electronically, in the local language but only provide an English language version of the user interface.
 Obtaining regulatory approvals is expensive and time-consuming, and we cannot be certain that we or our distributors may need to apply for additional regulatory approvals before we are permitted to sell them.
-We may not continue to meet the quality and safety standards required to maintain the authorizations that we or our distributors, it may be time-consuming and disruptive to our business to transfer the required regulatory approvals, particularly if such approvals are maintained by our third-party distributors on our behalf.
+We may not continue to meet the quality and safety standards required to maintain the authorizations that we or our distributors, it may be time-consuming and disruptive to our distributors to keep up with regulatory approvals, particularly if such approvals are maintained by our third-party distributors on our behalf.
+If we or our distributors are unable to maintain our authorizations, or fail to obtain approvals are maintained by our third-party distributors on our behalf.
 If we or our distributors are unable to maintain our authorizations, or fail to obtain approvals are maintained by our third-party distributors on our behalf.
 If we or our distributors in that country, and our ability to generate revenue will be materially adversely affected.